 - Samsung, IBM, Infineon Technologies, and Elpida Memory, four of the world’s largest semiconductor companies, in a landmark Chapter 15 insolvency matter to establish the right of U.S. patent licensees to the protections of Section 365(n) of the Bankruptcy Code despite contrary German law governing the foreign main proceeding.
-The Bankruptcy Court decided in our clients' favor, which was later affirmed by the 4th Circuit.
+Bankruptcy Court decided in our clients' favor, and was later affirmed by the 4th Circuit.

-- Washington Mutual, a savings bank holding company, in a lawsuit against JPMorgan in Delaware federal bankruptcy court—which arose out of one of the largest bankruptcies in history and resulted in a settlement of over $6 billion.
+- Washington Mutual, a savings bank holding company, in a lawsuit against JPMorgan in Delaware federal bankruptcy court—that arose out of one of the largest bankruptcies in history and resulted in a settlement of over $6 billion.

 - Yamana Gold, a Toronto-based precious metals mining company, in bailment and reclamation claims arising from the Chapter 11 insolvency of Republic Metals Corporation in the Southern District of New York.